aidanblaser/aidanblaser.github.io/_pages/research.md

 <div style="border:1px solid #ccc; padding:10px; border-radius:6px; margin-bottom:10px;">
 <b>How is this mass transport modified when waves superimpose and become locally steep?</b>

+Any practical model of the wave-induced drift must account for the fact that the real ocean consists of many different waves which superimpose and interact.
+In almost all cases, it is assumed the total drift is just a sum of the individual drifts of each wave, with no interaction between different wave components.
+Using a combination of laboratory data, numerical simulations, and theoretical predictions, I show that this assumption can significantly underpredict the total drift when waves superimpose and steepen.

 </div>

 <div style="border:1px solid #ccc; padding:10px; border-radius:6px; margin-bottom:10px;">
 <b>Why is the shape of a breaking wave so universal?</b>

+A plunging breaking wave is one of the most powerful and fasinating displays of fluid mechanics in nature.
+However, there is no satisfactory analytical solution that describes both their shape and dynamics.
+In this project I'm seeking analytical free-surface solutions which approximate the behavior in the barrel of breaking waves.

 </div>